dawidkotarba/interview_questions/java.md

 - What is JIT?
 - Describe how the code is compiled in Java (javac -> JIT)
 - How the code is compiled in java? bytecode vs native code compiled by JIT
+- Is Java a compiled or interpreted language?
 - What optimizations do you know that are performed by JIT? (inlining, branch prediction,loop enrolling moving some objects from heap to stack etc.)
 - What is the difference between server/client JIT compiler?